dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/future-transaction.md

 Additionally, the programmable nature of this feature, built on the Zero Trust Protocol (ZTP) infrastructure, supports secure operations across multiple blockchain networks, including EVM, Solana, and Cosmos.
 Designed for easy integration, it enables developers to build innovative and secure products, enhancing flexibility and security without compromising the sovereignty of individual blockchains.

-## How does a dWallet Signature created?
+## How is a dWallet Signature created?

 Generating a signature using a dWallet requires 2 parts - the user part and the network part.
 This is what `2PC` in the [2PC-MPC](../../core-concepts/cryptography/2pc-mpc.md) stands for.

-Creating a dWallet, return the following outputs that will all be used in order to sign a transaction:
+Creating a dWallet, returns the following outputs that will all be used in order to sign a transaction:
 - `dwalletId`
 - `dwalletCapId`
 - `dkgOutput`